 - Support van included

-New Zealand – The grand loop Tour
+New Zealand – Aotearoa

-|DEPARTURE TIME||Please arrive at least 2 hours before the flight.|
+|DEPARTURE TIME||Please arrive at least 1 hour before tour start|

 |TOUR GUIDE LANGUAGES|